 Multiple SMS templates or queues can be assigned in both screens at the same time.
-Additionally clicking on an SMS template or clicking on a queue in the relations screen will open the Edit SMS Template screen or the Edit Queue screen accordingly.
+Additionally clicking on an SMS template or clicking on a queue in the Relations screens will open the edit SMS template screen or the edit queue screen accordingly.

-Warning: Accessing a queue or an SMS template provides no back link to the relations screen.
+Warning: Accessing a queue or template provides no backlink to the Relations screen.